permitta/permitta-core/docs/deployment/deployment.md

 The API server should be deployed using a k8s `kind: Deployment` with optional replication.
 The API service is not required to be highly-available so a single replica is fine for most purposes.

+It is highly recommended that moat be deployed behind an SSL enabled load balancer or reverse proxy

 ## Ingestion Cronjobs
 Data in moat is ingested and maintained by periodic ingestion jobs.
 These can be implemented in many ways however k8s `kind: CronJob` are the recommended pattern.
 Any scheduler (crontab, airflow, CICD etc) can be used to execute the ingestion jobs via the CLI or container.